brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

  4. How does spine-2 warn the other nodes?
 By advertising a host-specific 2.0.0.3/32 route for leaf-3 to all leaf nodes.
     This route is called a positive disaggregation route.
-    It is a /32 host route, whichis more specific than the /0 default route.
+    It is a /32 host route, which is more specific than the /0 default route.
     Hence, all leaf routes will send traffic to leaf-3 via spine-2.
 Traffic for leaf-1 and leaf-2 still follows the default route and is ECMP'ed across all three spine nodes.